 - Tuition fee waiver: The Australian Government’s Research Training Program (RTP) scheme provides tuition fee waivers for eligible Australian and New Zealand citizens, and Australian permanent residents enrolled in higher degree programs such as a PhD.
 The tuition waiver lasts the duration of the program.

-- Support in applying for a scholarship: The successful applicant will be encouraged and supported to apply for the Living Stipend Scholarship at Bond University.
+- Option to apply for a scholarship: The successful applicant will be encouraged to apply for the Living Stipend Scholarship at Bond University.
 The RTP also provides a limited number of scholarships for PhD students by way of a living stipend.
 Application is made through a competitive round held twice a year (closing 31 March and 30 September).